KitFung/jenkin_in_docker/README.md

 chmod -R 777 /var/jenkins
 ```

 3\.
-Edit `jenkins-master.yaml` and `jenkins-slave.yaml` to use the correct image if you have built a new image.
+Edit `jenkins-master.yaml` and `jenkins-slave.yaml` to use the correct image if you have built a new image. **Moreover**, make sure the path of docker and docker-compose in `volumes` is correct.

 4\.
 Start the Jenkins master server - `kubectl create -f jenkins-master.yaml`